vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### How vector reads the pipelines and what are the limits

-Vector will read each of the pipeline configuration files at start time and create an `id` and a `name` attribute corresponding to the pipeline's filename.
-A `load-balancer.yml` will have `load-balancer` as `id` and `name`.
+Vector will read each of the pipeline configuration files at start time and create an `id` attribute corresponding to the pipeline's filename.
+A `load-balancer.yml` will have `load-balancer` as `id`.
 In the pipeline's configuration file, the `id` can be set manually.
 In addition, a `version` attribute will be set containing the hash of the pipeline's configuration file to keep track of the file changes.
-In case several files having the same `id` or `name` in that folder (for example `load-balancer.yml` and `load-balancer.json`), vector should error.
+In case several files having the same `id` in that folder (for example `load-balancer.yml` and `load-balancer.json`), vector should error.

 Those pipeline's configuration files should only contain transforms or vector will error.
 Each of the defined transforms will be callable by using `pipeline-id.transform-id` outside of the pipeline's configuration file to avoid conflicts.